 Neonatology Division of Pediatrics

-Our program is centered in two Level 4 Neonatal Intensive Care Units in Winston-Salem that have a combined capacity of 103 beds.
-Twelve faculty neonatologists and six fellows in Neonatal-Perinatal Medicine staff the units at Brenner Children's Hospital and Forsyth Medical Center Sara Lee Center for Women.
+Our program is centered in two Level 4 Neonatal Intensive Care Units in Winston-Salem that have a combined capacity of 94 beds.
+Thirteen faculty neonatologists and six fellows in Neonatal-Perinatal Medicine staff the units at Brenner Children's Hospital and Forsyth Medical Center Sara Lee Center for Women.

 The NICU at Brenner Children's Hospital serves as the referral center for the more than 28,000 neonates born in Northwest North Carolina's Perinatal Region II.
 It provides a comprehensive range of services from care of the tiny premature infant to complex cardiothoracic surgery using state-of-the-art equipment in one of North Carolina's largest children's hospitals.
 Fellows play a central role in providing care in the Brenner NICU as members of a staff comprised of dedicated professionals, including specially trained nurses and nurse practitioners, respiratory therapists, a clinical pharmacist, a nutritionist, educators and social workers.
 The fellows' experience is substantially enhanced by their ability to collaborate with more than 120 pediatric specialists in the Children's Hospital.